Mike McCoy (American football coach): San Diego Chargers

-Return to Denver
+Denver Broncos (second stint)

 On January 13, 2017, McCoy was named the offensive coordinator of the Denver Broncos.
-He was fired after a six-game losing streak on November 20, 2017.
+He was fired after a six-game losing streak on November 20.

 Arizona Cardinals

 On January 25, 2018, McCoy was hired by the Arizona Cardinals as the offensive coordinator, replacing Harold Goodwin.
-On October 19, 2018, McCoy was fired after offensive struggles with the team and was replaced by Byron Leftwich.
+On October 19, McCoy was fired after offensive struggles with the team and was replaced by Byron Leftwich.

 Jacksonville Jaguars

-On February 7, 2022, McCoy was hired by the Jacksonville Jaguars to serve as the team's quarterbacks coach for the 2022 season.
+On February 7, 2022, McCoy was hired by the Jacksonville Jaguars to serve as the team's quarterbacks coach.

+Tennessee Titans

+On March 6, 2025, McCoy was hired by the Tennessee Titans as a senior offensive assistant.
+On October 14, McCoy was appointed as the interim head coach after the firing of Brian Callahan.